 …the internet has reduced the friction costs of searching for what is available and massively enabled peer-to-peer transactions to be done on a far wider scale than has ever been seen before…If, as it is frequently argued, Generation Y is the first generation of digital natives and sharing is their norm, could it be that collaborative consumption rather than consumer capitalism will be their norm?
 If so, what will the next generation bring?

 This is very exciting.
 I remember when the internet was first coming into popular usage, back in the early 1990s, and a conservative radio commentator was freaking out over his perception that too much was being given away for free on the internet and he did not see enough people using it to make money.
 Hearing that comment, coming from a truly repugnant individual who embraces nearly everything about our societal system that I loathe, actually gave me the nudge I needed then to step away from my slightly Luddite skepticism of that new medium and give it a chance.
 Ever since then, the internet has been my most indispensable tool for communication.
-The free flow of ideas and information, so many people creating their own “broadcast channels” and being able to do so and interact with multitudes of others for free, usually out of the reach of government censorship, has created opportunities for revolutionary change way beyond any media that we had prior to the internet.
+The free flow of ideas and information, so many people creating their own “broadcast channels” and being able to do so and interact with multitudes of others for free (except for equipment and access charges), usually without any government censorship, has created opportunities for revolutionary change way beyond any media that we had prior to the internet.
 (Even so, there are other environmental and health-related costs to using the internet and the electronic devices for accessing it that we will eventually need to weigh out when we debate what technology to keep and what to leave behind.)
 Two generations of humans who are now used to all of this “free” access—to ideas, to goods, and to services—has made it more possible than ever to enable and equip people for substantial, systemic transformations of all kinds, including world-wide, non-violent economic revolution.
 There is a compilation of bartering and swapping websites in an article by David Quilty, titled, “36 Bartering and Swapping Websites—Best Places to trade Stuff Online,” posted on a financial advice website called, “Money Crashers.”
 There are many more than just these 36 sites, which is revealed in the comments after the article, as person after person writes about sites that the author missed.
 Some of these sites allow for some use of money, but most are focused on barter and sharing.
 Some of the sites have a socio-political agenda for avoiding the use of money (like “Freecycle” and the “Freegans,” whom I will describe below), while many others seem to be just trying to save money or mitigate circumstances related to poverty.
 As the social change advocates interact more with the simply economically-straddled people on these websites, seeds of revolutionary thinking are most certainly being sown.
 Every time a person experiences economic benefit without the use of money, a new sense of what might be possible is further developed and strengthened.

 From my perspective, the two most interesting websites on the list, which do the most toward addressing the pertinent systemic issues and working toward creating the possibility for an international boycott of the system, are Freecycle and the Freegans.
 Freecycle (http://www.freecycle.org) describes their organization as, “..a grassroots and entirely nonprofit movement of people who are giving (and getting) stuff for free in their own towns.
 It’s all about reuse and keeping good stuff out of landfills.”
 Founded in Tuscon, Arizona in 2003, by a recycler named Deron Beal, Freecycle is now a very large network (5,289 groups in 32 countries, and 9,105,322 members) of local, volunteer-run sites.
 Connections are made for giving and receiving online.
 There are two categories of posts, “Wanted” or “Offer.”
-Users have to be registered members to reply to posts and make arrangements for contacting each other.
+Users have to be registered members to reply to posts and make their own arrangements for contacting each other.
 Membership is free “and everything posted must be free, legal and appropriate for all ages.”

 The Freegans organization is a little more direct and explicit about their revolutionary motivation for abandoning the prevailing economic system.
 This is how they describe themselves on their web page: